What is Purchase Tax or VAT on your Purchases?

 This is when you decide whether the purchase tax shown on the invoice is recoverable or not.

-When Purchase VAT is charged on an invoice, the possibility of the VAT portion being reclaimed back from HMRC depends on what the actual purchase was for.
+When Purchase VAT is charged on an invoice, the possibility of the VAT portion being reclaimed back from Revenue depends on what the actual purchase was for.

 In most situations, the VAT on purchases is deemed as fully recoverable when the purpose of the service or goods provided was solely for commercial/business reasons.

-When your VAT is deemed fully recoverable, this VAT can then be held in a suspense account, ready to be reclaimed back from HMRC, during the process of filing your VAT return (box 4).
+When your VAT is deemed fully recoverable, this VAT can then be held in a suspense account, ready to be reclaimed back from Revenue, during the process of filing your VAT return

 Reclaiming VAT on your Purchases